Joe Melson: Life and career

-Not only did that song influence Orbison to write such operatic ballads as "In Dreams," but a few months later it also induced Orbison's friend Elvis Presley to record "It's Now or Never," based on the Neapolitan art song "'O Sole Mio."
+Not only did that song influence Orbison to write such operatic ballads as "In Dreams," but a few months later it also inspired Orbison's friend Elvis Presley to record "It's Now or Never," based on the Neapolitan art song "'O sole mio."

 Melson and Orbison followed up with similar sounds such as the dramatic "Running Scared" that went to No. 1 in the US.
 His last hit collaboration with Orbison came in 1963 with the writing of "Blue Bayou," although some of their cooperative efforts would be recorded in later years.
 The two got together again between 1971 and 1975.

 Their collaboration produced such songs as: